Walter-Odur/variant-calling-with-GATK/gatk.md

 # <font color="darkblue"> **SOMATIC VARIANT DETECTION IN CANCER GENOME** </font>
-> **Info:**
 ### Background
-On 29th November, 2023 members of the ACE Cancer Genomics Working Group agreed on building a custom variant calling pipeline which was to be curated, documented and finally adopted by the members of the group for use.
+> On 29th November, 2023 members of the ACE Cancer Genomics Working Group agreed on building a custom variant calling pipeline which was to be curated, documented and finally adopted by the members of the group for use.
 We tested two popular tools (Vascan and GATK) used for variant calling as documented in this [PAPER](https://doi.org/10.1007/978-1-4939-8876-1_21).
-The main objective was to build a scableble, automated and well documented variant calling pipeline for our daily use.
+> The main objective was to build a scableble, automated and well documented variant calling pipeline for our daily use.

 ## :feet: **STEP1A:** Sample Acquisition
-Samples.txt file was created with all the accession numbers of the samples in BioProject [PRJNA851929](https://www.ebi.ac.uk/ena/browser/view/PRJNA851929).
+> Samples.txt file was created with all the accession numbers of the samples in BioProject [PRJNA851929](https://www.ebi.ac.uk/ena/browser/view/PRJNA851929).
 The samples of tumor tissue were obtained from needle biopsy while the non tumor tissue were obtained from mononuclear cells isolated by Ficoll-gradient from EDTA-anticoagulated whole blood extracted at diagnosis and preserved at -80C.

 ```bash
 for id in $(cat Samples.txt)